 Another difference to the input and playback channels is the Cue button instead of Solo.
-A click on Cue sends the respective Hardware Output's audio to the Main Out.
+A click on Cue sends the respective Hardware Output's audio to the Main Out, or any of the Phones outputs (option Assign / Cue to in the Control Room section).
 With this any hardware output can be controlled and listened to through the monitoring output very conveniently.
-Using the option Assign / Cue to in the Control Room section, Cue can also be used with any of the Phones outputs.